Danny Deever: Critical reaction

 Danny Deever is often seen as one of Kipling's most powerful early works, and was greeted with acclaim when first published.
 David Masson, a professor of literature at the University of Edinburgh, is often reported (perhaps apocryphally) to have waved the magazine in which it appeared at his students, crying "Here's literature!
 Here's literature at last!".
 W. E. Henley, the editor of the Scots Observer, is even said to have danced on his wooden leg when he first received the text.

-It was later commented on by William Butler Yeats, who noted that "[Kipling] interests a critical audience today by the grotesque tragedy of Danny Deever".
-T. S. Eliot called the poem "technically (as well as in content) remarkable", holding it up as one of the best of Kipling's ballads.
-Both Yeats and Eliot were writing shortly after Kipling's death, in 1936 and 1941, when critical opinion of his poetry was at a low point; both, nonetheless, drew out Danny Deever for attention as a significant work.

-T. S. Eliot included the poem in his 1941 collection A Choice of Kipling's Verse.
+The poem was later commented on by the poet William Butler Yeats, who noted that "[Kipling] interests a critical audience today by the grotesque tragedy of Danny Deever".
+Another poet, T. S. Eliot, called the poem "technically (as well as in content) remarkable", holding it up as one of the best of Kipling's ballads.
+He included the poem in his 1941 collection A Choice of Kipling's Verse and offered analysis of the poem in the introduction.
+Eliot described the poem's combination of "heavy beat and variation of page" as remarkable both technically and in content.
+He concluded that Danny Deever was "a barrack-room ballad which somehow attains the intensity of poetry".